sdouara13/ng-mosaic/README.md

 # Demo

- You can ng-mosaic width ng-infinite-scroll, like:
+ You can use 'mosaic' directive width 'infinite-scroll' directive(npm i infinite-scroll), like:

  ```
  <div infinite-scroll="$ctrl.infiniteFunction()" >